-Custom items can be added to the grocery list by pressing the + button in the upper right corner of the screen.
+Custom items can be added to the grocery list by clicking the Add Grocery Item field in the upper right corner of the screen.

 If you are adding a common grocery item, the aisle will be automatically selected for you when you are done.
 You can also right-click on the item to set a specific aisle.

 To edit a grocery list item, double-click on it.
 You can also right-click on the item if you want to change its aisle.

 You can remove individual items from the grocery list by highlighting them and pressing the Delete button on your keyboard.
 You can also right-click on an item and select Delete.

 Note You can delete multiple items at once by holding down

 Command and clicking to select multiple items.